 John and I have traveled in the most varied countries, some in what is referred to as the third world, beginning in 2006 with India.
 Before 2006 we kept to Europe or an occasional visit to Florida to see Bert, John’s dad.

-Many of Muslim Indian women wear burka where only the eyes are showing.
-John once at our hotel in Mumbai saw a burka dressed woman with her eyes barely showing and next to her was her husband dressed in shorts, flipflops and an open shirt.
+Many Muslim Indian women wear burkas where only their eyes are showing.
+John once at our hotel in Mumbai saw a burka-dressed woman with her eyes barely showing and next to her was her husband dressed in shorts, flip-flops and an open shirt.
 What scandalous hypocrisy.
 In spite of this prehistoric way of obeying the Koran, some Hindus convert to Islam to get rid of the stifling caste yoke.

 Morocco in 2010 with a fabulous few days in a desert tent village (for tourists), complete with a camel ride to observe the setting sun.

-Gorgeous Morocco was also a very pleasant discovery, a kind of country we had never been to at the time, its scenery and its way of life, old fortified
+Gorgeous Morocco was also a very pleasant discovery, a kind of country we had never been to at the time, its scenery and its way of life.
+We admired the old fortified

-towns (ksar) huge caravanserais where, in the distant past, the people who came with the camel caravans through the desert put up as they reached their goal — or on the way to their goal.
-Arabs invaded northwest Africa when Carthage (now Tunis) was once the center of civilization and trade in this region.
+towns (ksar) and the huge caravanserais where, in the distant past, the people who came with the camel caravans through the desert put up as they reached their goal — or on the way to their goal.
+Arabs invaded northwest Africa where Carthage (now Tunis) was once the center of civilization and trade in this region.
 What is now called Maghreb in Arabic and French means “west”.
-The Arab immigration came from the east of course, bringing Islam and many other features of civilization with them.
-The migration of Arab tribes to North Africa in the 11th century changed the character of this region forever.
-They of course brought with them their language and their religion, which are still there today.
+The Arab immigration came from the east of course, bringing Islam and many other features of their civilization with them.
+The migration of Arab tribes to North Africa in the 11th century altered the character of this region forever.
+They of course brought with them their language and their religion, which are still there today

 We crossed the Atlas mountains, a memorable event, on our way from Marrakesh to Fez.
 A stunning country and a country of beauty and history.

-We had seen desert in Egypt by the pyramids, for instance, but this was not just any little piece of desert.t.
+We had seen desert in Egypt by the pyramids, for instance, but this was not just any little piece of desert.
 This was on the edge of the Sahara.

-We have visited Turkey twice, and it is of course by no means a third-world country – in spite of the retarded policies of President Erdogan, who seems to imagine he might somehow make himself the head of a new Ottoman Empire.
+We have visited Turkey twice, and it is by no means a third-world country – in spite of the retarded policies of President Erdogan, who seems to imagine he might somehow make himself the head of a new Ottoman Empire.

 Our first visit to Turkey with our friends, Jean and Danièle, Jean-Jacques and Christiane, was in 2011, and it was a complete success.

-We took a boat trip up north through the Bosporus, almost to the Black Sea and it was amazing to see all the palatial houses on both sides of the sound, possibly mostly on the Asian side.
+We took a boat trip up north through the Bosporus, almost to the Black Sea, and it was amazing to see all the palatial houses on both sides of the sound, possibly mostly on the Asian side.
 That is when I got to know Nihal, a delightful woman whom I have never forgotten.
 She was traveling with three somewhat elderly family members, and her English was perfect.
 Her group and I were all sitting below deck, and I had a long chat with Nihal.

 We all had lunch at the same restaurant, she with her group and the six of us at the table next to theirs — our group of six more or less French.
 I remember that Jean looked a bit hirsute since he had not shaved for a couple of weeks.
-He did finally get a shave and a haircut by a barber in Istanbul.
+He did finally get a shave and a haircut by a barber in Istanbul the very next day.

-After Istanbul we went on to the town of Selçuk, a charming town on, the west coast of Asia Minor, which was once the center of an empire.
+After Istanbul we went on to the town of Selçuk, a charming town on the west coast of Asia Minor.
 From there we made excursions south, north and west to the Adriatic Sea and, among other things, we saw several beautiful archaeological sites.

-There was the overwhelming site of Ephesus, on the west coast of Asia Minor.
-This world famous and enormous archeological site can only possibly be surpassed in beauty by Archaia Messini (Ancient Messene) in Greece, central Peloponnese, which we have visited twice in recent years.
+First was the overwhelming site of Ephesus, also on the west coast of Asia Minor.
+This world famous and enormous archeological site can still possibly be surpassed in beauty by Archaia Messini (Ancient Messene) in Greece, central Peloponnese, which we have visited twice in recent years.
 However, in size, Ephesus takes the prize.

 What now stands out in my mind about this pleasant town of Selçuk is its huge number of storks who had made their nests on the tops of ancient columns.

 John and I enjoyed Turkey so much that we went back in 2012.
-We first went back to Istanbul, picking up on a few sites that we had missed on our first visit, or that we wanted to see again.
+We first went back to Istanbul, picking up on a few sites that especially I had missed on our first visit, or that we wanted to see again.

 We were very sorry to miss out on meeting up again with my new friend Nihal from the previous year, but it so happened that she was in Geneva at the same time to see her son who was a student there.
-We had actually been invited, in an email, to a wine tasting dinner with Nihal and her husband whom we never met.
-It was, however, not so much the wine tasting that we missed, but rather seeing wonderful Nihal again.
+We had actually been invited, in an email, to a wine tasting dinner with Nihal and her husband.

 We have visited Muslim countries, numerous Hindu states in India and Tanzania, an African Christian country and a former British colony.
 The missionaries must have done a good job there, since the people seem to be thoroughly Christian.